Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Methods

 \subsection{Pair approximation}

 Pair approximation is an analytical approach that relaxes the assumption of a completely homogeneous agent system by accounting for dynamical correlations between pairs of agents in different states.
+It has been successfully applied to many versions of the $q$-voter model, in which agents are described by a single opinion \cite{Jedrzejewski2017PairNetworks,Gradowski2020,vieira_pair_2020,jedrzejewski_pair_2022,Ramirez2024}, but not to the EPO $q$-voter models.
 Within this framework, the evolution equations for the state concentrations in the model with self-anticonformity are given by the following system (for the model without self-anticonformity, the framed terms are omitted): \begin{widetext}

 and thus, according to definitions \eqref{eq:def_CS} and \eqref{eq:def_CSigma}, the evolution of aggregate concentrations of positive public and positive private opinions can be expressed as:

 \end{widetext} where $\theta_X^Y$ denotes the probability that a randomly selected neighbor of a target agent in state $X$ is in state $Y$.
 In pair approximation, this probability is modeled via concentration of edges between all possible agent states: